AshishKapoor/schrodinger/README.md

 ## API

-Using fastAPI
+Using Starlette, and SQLAlchemy

 1. Got a simple get all cats resource ready.

-### TODO: -

-1. Create a PostgreSQL / SQLite table that can hold the data instead of the static json file.
+2. Made use of SQLite db that can hold the data instead of the static json file.
-2. Build a REST API that can fetch the data from this cats table and add data to this table.
-(Take a look at [starlette](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker)).
+3. A REST API that can fetch the data from this cats table and add data to this table.

 ## Deployment

 1. Added individual Dockerfile and wrote a docker-compose at the root dir.
-(Should be good for now).
+(Should be good for development env.).